garutilorenzo/wordpress-docker/README.md

 ### Fix permission problem

 To fix the permission problem the solution is to build a custom image.
-This image will then run all the processes inside the container with a user with the same uid and git of your local machines.
+This image will then run all the processes inside the container with a user with a user with the same uid and gid of your local computer's user.

 First we need to check our uid and gid (use the *id* command):